narcisneacsu194/url-shortener-microservice/README.md

       "short_url": 1
     }
    ```
   The **short_url** property is unique.
-If you try to post the same URL more than once, you will get the same value for that property (unless you restart the server).
+If you try to post the same URL more than once, you will get the same value for that property.

-  The unique id property is incremental, meaning that for each different url, you will get the next available number for it.
+  This unique id property is also incremental, meaning that for each different url, you will get the next available number for it.
 When executing the *POST /api/shorturl/new* requst that has a body like

    ```